 But before examining each of the characteristics in detail, notice the succeeding context in 4:9; in fulfillment of 4:8 Paul immediately pleads for the Philippian believers to imitate him!

-Let us now turn our attention to the passage.
-J.B.
-Lightfoot in his commentary on Philippians provides aiding insights into the order and relationship of this seeming random shopping list of eight virtues.
-He states,
+In his commentary on Philippians, Lightfoot provides aiding insights into the order and relationship of this seeming random shopping list of eight virtues.
+He states:

 Speaking roughly, the words may be said to be arranged in a descending scale.
 The first four describe the character of the actions themselves, the two former being absolute, the two latter relative; the fifth and sixth point to the moral approbation which they conciliate; while the seventh and eighth in which the form of expression is changed are thrown in as an afterthought, that no motive may be omitted.1